sygmaprotocol/sygma-docs/docs/02-sygma-protocol/01-index.md

 ---
-slug: /architecture
+slug: /protocol
-id: architecture-index
+id: protocol-index
-title: Architecture
+title: Sygma Protocol
 description: The following details the architecture of Sygma.
 ---